ipfs/kubo/docs/experimental-features.md

 ### How to enable

-See the Plugin documentation [here]https://github.com/ipfs/go-ipfs/blob/master/docs/plugins.md#installing-plugins You will likely want to add the plugin to the `go-ipfs` preload list `filesystem github.com/ipfs/go-ipfs/plugin/plugins/filesystem *`
+See the Plugin documentation [here](https://github.com/ipfs/go-ipfs/blob/master/docs/plugins.md#installing-plugins).
+You will likely want to add the plugin to the `go-ipfs` plugin preload list `filesystem github.com/ipfs/go-ipfs/plugin/plugins/filesystem *`

 ### Road to being a real feature